ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 ## Introduction

-This beginner-level tutorial introduces predefined and user-defined types in OCaml.
+This beginner-level tutorial introduces basic data types in OCaml.
+It's goal is to teach skills on how to handle data from predefined, variant and record types.
 It also includes the important concept of pattern matching on those types.

-In OCaml there are no type checks at runtime, and value don't change of type unless explicit conversion.
+In OCaml there are no type checks at runtime, and value don't change of type unless explicit converted.
 This is what being statically- and strongly-typed means.
-This allows convinient and safe processing of structured data.
+This allows convenient and safe processing of structured data.
 At the basic level addressed in this tutorial, data in OCaml is represented using _variants_ and _products_, which corresponds to [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type).
 At this level, a [nominal](https://en.wikipedia.org/wiki/Nominal_type_system) type checking algorithm is used.
 OCaml also has other type systems and extension those kind of data.

 <!-- It is also an expression-oriented language: everything is a value and every value has a type.
 Functions and types are the two foundational principles of OCaml.
 The OCaml type system is highly expressive, providing many advanced constructs while being easy to use and unobtrusive.
 Thanks to type inference, programs can be written without type annotations, except for documentation purposes and a few corner cases.
 The basic types and the type combination operations enable a vast range of possibilities.